iam-tusharsinghbisht/Assignment-Contify/README.md

 ## 4. Disaster Recovery:
-- Setup cronjob to automatically backup database daily
+- Setup cronjob to automatically backup database daily inside PostgreSQL database Instance using `backup.sh` script.

 - Ensure the application can be restored within 1 hour in case of failure.